The Other Woman (2014 film): Plot

 The trio discovers Mark has been embezzling money from investors of various startup companies his workplace helps to develop.
 Meanwhile, Carly becomes romantically involved with Phil.
 The women's camaraderie begins to fall apart when Kate finds herself still in love with Mark after caving in and having sex with him.
 Carly exposes Mark's fraud before texting him, upsetting Kate and Amber.
 However, Kate later realizes that Mark has not changed after he catches a cold and suspects he has an STI (since Amber claimed she has one to avoid sleeping with him again) and he tries to trick her into taking medication for it too.

 When Mark goes to the Bahamas on a supposed business trip, Kate decides to follow and expose him.
 She is joined by Carly and Amber, who explain that Mark has set up Kate as the owner of fake companies holding the embezzled money, which, if his fraud is discovered, would result in Kate going to prison rather than him.
 She also learns he has yet another mistress, whom he has met on this trip.
 This, and the possibility of facing prison, motivates her to take action, with the help of Carly's legal expertise.
 Amber confides to Carly that she is seeing someone else too.

 Returning from the trip, Mark visits Carly at her office, only to find Kate, Carly, and Amber all sitting in the conference room together.
 The trio confronts him with his infidelities and embezzlement.
 With Carly as her attorney, Kate presents divorce papers and a list of their assets.
-She reveals how she, named CEO by Mark, has returned all of his embezzled money to the investors from which he had stolen.
+She reveals how she, named CEO by Mark, has returned all of his embezzled money to the investors from whom it was stolen.
 While that saves Mark from jail time, it leaves him bankrupt, much to his shock and outrage.
 Mark's former business partner Nick fires him before acknowledging Kate's work.
-Everyone watches in amusement as a furious Mark accidentally smashes into an empty room's glass paneling, severely injuring his nose.
+Everyone watches in amusement as an enraged Mark accidentally smashes into an empty room's glass paneling, severely injuring his nose.
 Exiting the building, he finds his car being towed away and is punched in the face by Frank.